MostDeadDeveloper/BatiBot-The-Discord-Bot/CONTRIBUTING.md

+# Contributing

+When contributing to this repository, please first discuss the change you wish to make by the use of the issues tab of this repository before making any changes.

+Only Issues with an assigned label, will be workable issues that can be resolved and assigned to.

-# Step by Step Guidelines on Contributing
+# Step by Step Guidelines on Making a Pull Request

 # Step 0 : What is Github?  ( Optional)